Chronic Leukaemia: CLL & CML Diagnosis and Treatment

 - Enlarged spleen

 Some specific symptoms associated with Chronic Leukemia are:

 The leukemic cells replace the healthy normal blood cells.
 This results in various defects and symptoms.

-Anaemia: The reduction of red blood cells leads to weakness, dizzy spells, paleness, tiredness and fatigue.
-The red blood cells carry oxygen with the help of haemoglobin.
+Anemia: The reduction of red blood cells leads to weakness, dizzy spells, paleness, tiredness, and fatigue.
+The red blood cells carry oxygen with the help of hemoglobin.
 When the number reduces, it leads to reduced oxygen levels in the tissues.